 In my next post, I will give you a long list of common terms and diagnoses to help you learn more of the lingo.
 So stay tuned.

 Note: This post is part of the new weekly series Delays and disabilities – how to get help for your child.
-It appears every Wednesday, and was started on January 16, 2013.
-Feel free to go back to look at prior posts as the series builds on itself.
+You can find all of the posts in the series, here.
 As always, we welcome your comments and input.